-On October 7, help us celebrate the fifth annual Energy Efficiency Day!
-You’ll find resources to help pitch #EEDay2020 to your elected officials on our website, and also tools that they can use to draft and adopt an Energy Efficiency (EE) Day proclamation to highlight and promote the benefits of smarter energy use.
+On October 6, help us celebrate the sixth annual Energy Efficiency Day!
+You’ll find resources on our website to help pitch #EEDay2021 to your elected officials, and also tools that they can use to draft and adopt an Energy Efficiency Day proclamation to highlight and promote the benefits of smarter energy use.

-Why Should Your Local Government Issue an EE Day Proclamation?
+Why Should Your Local Government Issue a Proclamation?

 Investing in energy efficiency opportunities is a great way for a local government to save money on energy and water utility costs and demonstrate leadership to the community it serves.
-As the federal government stalls and reverses efficiency standards and fails to take action in the fight against climate change, states and cities are stepping up.
 Local governments across the country are making commitments to clean energy and energy efficiency, and their impacts are enormous.
 Nevertheless, we need to do more.

 An EE Day Proclamation shows your local government—whether municipal, county, or state–is committed to: